thuleisang0328/thuleisang0328.github.io/_pages/includes/others.md

 # 📚 Reviewers
-Independent reviewer for 28 SCI-indexed journals.
+Independent reviewer for 30 SCI-indexed journals.
+- Journal, *eTransportation*, (JCR Q1, IF=17.0)
 - Journal, *Renewable and Sustainable Energy Reviews*, (JCR Q1, IF=16.3)
 - Journal, *Applied Energy*, (JCR Q1, IF=11.0)
 - Journal, *Journal of Cleaner Production*, (JCR Q1, IF=10.0)